 At St Patrick's, we are proud to have a School Council as it represents the views and opinions of the most important people in the school: our children.

-On Friday 8th October 2021, pupils took part in a democratic vote and two representatives were elected from each class.
-The results were announced at the House Point Assembly on Monday 11th October.
+The pupils took part in a democratic vote and two representatives were elected from each class.
+The results were announced during our House Point Assembly.

 Congratulations to our new School Council Representatives and well done to everyone who took part.